yclas/guides/docs/Security-Two-step-authentication.md

 # Two-Step Authentication

--   How to configure two-step authentication
--   How to enable the two-step authentication on your profile
--   How to use it

 This feature gives you and your users two-factor authentication.
 You can protect your account with both your password and your phone.

 ## How to configure two-step authentication: